“Farrah’s back,” I said at brunch. “She seems to like mornings.”

 This set me off in a long giggling fit I couldn’t stop.
 “Oh my god, I have a schizophrenia tamagotchi.”

-Unlike the tamagotchi, I couldn’t really decide what Farrah did when she was in that space.
+Unlike the tamagotchi, I couldn’t really decide what Farrah did when she was in that void.
 She didn’t do much.
 Sometimes I got a flash of her rolling around or chewing on a blurry toy, fading into that space as the real room faded away.
 When she came into my actual environment, at the most random of moments, she responded to what I did, but not how I willed it.
-She cowered behind a shelf when Kate spoke loudly and growled at the cats playfully; she might sniff the air and take a step forward curiously if I beckoned, in my mind or in reality, but she still didn’t get close enough to see if the tactile hallucinations would line up.
+She cowered behind a shelf when my fiancee spoke loudly, and growled at the cats playfully; she might sniff the air and take a step forward curiously if I beckoned, in my mind or in reality, but she still didn’t get close enough to see if the tactile hallucinations would line up.

 Like some recent others, I could feel her, but she simultaneously appeared several feet away.
 Still getting used to the tactile hallucinations, it was interesting to note the disconnect.
 The very occasional auditory hallucination of a yip or growl did seem in line though.